MelanieLinares/portfolio-new/site/content/work/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

 logo: img/ncdot-logo.jpg
 role: UI Designer and Developer
 tags:
-  - javascript
+  - frontend
   - sharepoint
   - vue
 technology: User Experience Design, Prototyping, Design System integration, Frontend Technology
 duration: 7 months
+preview_tools: UX, HTML/CSS, Vue

 introheading: The program affects thousands of NC citizens, but the existing system is broken.
 How do we fix it?
-preview_tools: UX, HTML/CSS, Vue
 introbody: >-
-  The North Carolina Department of Transportation (NCDOT) on behalf of the North Carolina Driver and Motor Vehicles (NCDMV) assigned a team to improve the Ignition Interlock Management System (IIMS).
+  The North Carolina Department of Transportation (NCDOT) on behalf of the North Carolina Department Division of Motor Vehicles (NCDMV) assigned a team to improve the Ignition Interlock Management System (IIMS).
 This team required a new online system due to being overloaded with manual entry tasks and physical forms, often prone to user error.

+  <div aria-hidden="true" style="font-size: 2.25rem; text-align: center; margin-top: 3rem; margin-bottom: -3rem;color:#89C6FF">〰</div>

   > "The agency’s decades-old computer system has led to some residents being able to continue driving even though their license should be suspended and other residents unable to renew."

-  <br><cite>Source: <a href="https://www.wbtv.com">https://www.wbtv.com</a></cite>
+  <br><cite>Source: <a href="https://www.wbtv.com">www.wbtv.com</a></cite>

 theme: green
 casestudy: test